Kenneth L. Tallman: Biography

-Tallman was born in 1925, in Omaha, Nebraska.
-He graduated from Cheyenne High School in Cheyenne, Wyoming in 1942, and enrolled at the University of Wyoming where he was a member of their NCAA basketball championship team in 1943.
+Kenneth Lee Tallman was born on March 22, 1925, in Omaha, Nebraska.
+Raised in Cheyenne, Wyoming, he graduated from Cheyenne High School in 1942, and enrolled at the University of Wyoming where he was a member of their NCAA basketball championship team in 1943.

 Military service

 He enrolled in the United States Military Academy, West Point, New York, graduating in 1946.
+While there, he participated on the football, basketball and track teams.
 He received a master's degree in international affairs from The George Washington University in 1967 and an honorary doctor of laws degree from the University of Wyoming in 1978.

 Tallman earned his pilot wings in the United States Army Air Forces at Stewart Field, New York in 1946, and then served in a succession of fighter unit assignments, including aircraft carrier duty with the Navy.

 In 1956, Tallman (USAF) became a training officer at the U.S. Air Force Academy, eventually assuming the duties of cadet group air officer commanding.
 AOCs assist and advise cadet commanders in the operation of their units.

 Three years later he was transferred to Headquarters U.S. Air Forces in Europe as an operations staff officer.
 Returning from Europe in 1962, he entered the Marine Corps Senior Staff School, Quantico, Virginia, completing it a year later.
 He then had a series of operational duties in the United States until 1965 when he became executive assistant to the commander, Military Assistance Command, Vietnam, in Saigon.

 He completed the National War College in 1967 and was assigned to Headquarters U.S. Air Force as assistant for colonel assignments under the Deputy Chief of Staff, Personnel.
 In 1970, he became commander, 836th Air Division, MacDill Air Force Base, Florida.

 The next year, he was named deputy commander, Air Force Military Personnel Center, Randolph Air Force Base, Texas, and in 1972 assumed command of the center.
 In June 1973, he moved to Headquarters U.S. Air Force to serve as director of personnel plans, Office of the Deputy Chief of Staff, Personnel.
 He became deputy chief of staff, personnel, Headquarters U.S. Air Force in August 1975.

 General Tallman became the eighth U.S. Air Force Academy Superintendent on June 27, 1977.